 It’s so easy to fall for Sweden.
-This Scandinavian country will amaze you with its lake-filled landscapes, its rich heritage encompassing Vikings and royals, and its tantalising food scene.
+This Scandinavian country will enchant you with its sparkling lakes, vast forests, rich Viking heritage, captivating cities and royal palaces.

-When it comes to deciding where to go on your Sweden vacation, there are so many places to choose from.
-You could revel in cultural cities, escape to the picturesque countryside, and discover a winter wonderland in the far north.
+When it comes to deciding where to go on your Sweden vacation, there are plenty of places to choose from.
+You could revel in cosmopolitan cities, escape to the picturesque countryside, and discover a winter wonderland in the far north.

 Our Scandinavia travel experts have picked out the best vacation spots in Sweden to help you figure out where you’d like to visit.
 Which of these Swedish places will you be adding to your travel wish list?